 I.

 The field of democracy and democratization is disclosed in a wide variety of ways in both practice and theory.
 Our approach is to disclose the field as a pluriverse, consisting of at least five overlapping and crisscrossing modes of democracy and democratization.
 Accordingly, citizens and researchers disclose the field of democracy in diverse ways, depending on the mode of democracy they foreground and the mode of engagement they practice.
-We preface this discussion the five modes however by distinguishing ‘civic’ and ‘civil’ pictures of citizenship (Dunn and Owen 2014, 247-9).
+(Tully 2022).
+We preface this discussion of the five modes however by distinguishing ‘civic’ and ‘civil’ pictures of citizenship (Dunn and Owen 2014, 247-9).

-Let us begin by introducing the distinction between ‘civil’ and ‘civic’ orientations by drawing on Tully’s contrast between thewhich is sketched thus:
+Let us begin by introducing the distinction between ‘civil’ and ‘civic’ orientations by drawing on Tully’s contrast between them which is sketched thus:

 Whereas modern citizenship focuses on citizenship as a universalisable legal status underpinned by institutions and processes of rationalisation that enable and constrain the possibility of civil activity (an institutionalised/universal orientation), diverse citizenship focuses on the singular civic activities and diverse way that these are more or less institutionalised or blocked in different contexts (a civic activity/contextual orientation).
 Citizenship is not a status given by the institutions of the modern constitutional state and international law, but negotiated practices in which one becomes a citizen through participation.
 (Tully 2008)